babaniyi/babaniyi/README.md

 ### About Me

 - 🔭 Data Scientist and Machine Learning Engineer
 - 🌱 Applied machine learning and system designs that support the platforms and products of large institutions currently pique my interest.
-I am interested in the application of data science, ML & AI to solve business in e-commerce, supply chain and health industries.
     - **Research interests 🎴:** recommender systems, forecasting, a/b testing and experimentation, natural language processing

 - 📫 How to find me: